 - An open sore (ulcer) with a breakdown of tissue (necrosis) that develops a week or more following the bite.
 This may take months to heal.

 Some people have a severe, systemic (whole-body) reaction to brown recluse spider bites, including the rapid destruction of red blood cells and anemia (hemolytic anemia).
 Signs and symptoms include:

 - Fever and chills.

 - Skin rash all over the body with many tiny, flat purple and red spots.

 - Nausea or vomiting.

 - Joint pain.

-If you think you have been bitten by a brown recluse spider:
+What should you do if you think you've been bitten by a brown recluse spider?